 The Company's related parties include key management.
 Key management includes executive directors and non-executive directors.
-The remuneration of the key management of the Company as defined above, during the years ended January 31, 2012 and 2011 were as follows:
+The remuneration of the key management of the Company as defined above, during the three months ended April 30, 2012 and 2011 were as follows: